-What are Cannabis Grinders Made Of?
+What are Cannabis Grinders made of?

-How to use a Grinder
+How do I use a Cannabis Grinder?

 Most cannabis grinders are relatively simple to use.
 If your cannabis grinder is in separate pieces, assemble it so that each component is snugly connected to the next.
 Oftentimes, the first chamber – where the metal teeth will grind up your flower – is connected by a small magnet.
 When you are ready, remove the lid to this chamber and press a small amount of flower into the metal teeth of the first chamber.
 Replace the lid and twist the two pieces in opposite directions back and forth until the flower is of desired size.

 Once the flower is ground you should no longer feel any resistance while twisting.
 That signals that all your material is fine enough to pass into the second chamber (if you have a three- or four-piece grinder.)
 If you have a four-piece grinder, give it a light shake or a few taps to ensure all the kief falls into the third chamber before opening your grinder.

 Unscrew the second chamber of your grinder to reveal the now-ground flower inside.
 Take the required amount to pack whatever device you are using in your session and leave the rest for later.
 However, if you're planning on storing the flower long-term, it might be wise to remove it from the grinder and place it in an airtight jar to preserve its freshness.

 There are many cannabis grinders on the market today.
 Some stand out for their unique designs, while others excel when it comes to durability.
 Which type you choose depends on the style that is best for your purposes but be sure to do some research to ensure you choose a cannabis grinder that will work well for years to come.